Ruth Padel: Poetry

-Padel has published thirteen poetry collections, won the UK National Poetry Competition, and been shortlisted five times for the T S Eliot and other UK prizes.
+Padel has published thirteen poetry collections, won the UK National Poetry Competition, and been shortlisted five times for the T. S. Eliot Prize and other UK prizes.
 Major themes are music, science, nature and wildlife, painting, history, migration (animal and human), and women's place in the world, most recently exploring myths woven around girls, the links between girlhood and nature, and the misogyny girls face.
-Her work often focusses on the journey as a "stepping stone to lyrical reflection on the human condition".
+Her work often focuses on the journey as a "stepping stone to lyrical reflection on the human condition".
 Padel's 1996 to 2004 collections, mixed passionate love lyric with wide adventuring across the globe, but also challenged the supremacy of the male gaze at women and offered the female gaze instead.
 Described as an exquisite image-maker and love poet of intense lyricism, delicate skill, deep resonance and a wild generous imagination, she went on to elegiac poems exploring loss and bereavement.
 A meditation on the colour green, written after her mother's death, "guides us around the world in intense flights of geological and geographical fancy, excavating the truths and mysteries of grief".
-Stylistic hallmarks are said to be juxtaposition of the modern world with the ancient, technical skill and musicality; wit, passion, lyrical intelligence, internal and half-rhyme, enjambement and unusual energy within and against the line, 'As if Wallace Stevens had hijacked Sylvia Plath with a dash of punk Sappho thrown in."
+Stylistic hallmarks are said to be juxtaposition of the modern world with the ancient, technical skill and musicality; wit, passion, lyrical intelligence, internal and half-rhyme, enjambement and unusual energy within and against the line, "As if Wallace Stevens had hijacked Sylvia Plath with a dash of punk Sappho thrown in."
 Quoted influences include Gerard Manley Hopkins and Greek choral lyric.

-From 1998 to 2004, Padel's collections reflect themes of simultaneously written non-fiction: music (I’m a Man - Sex, Gods and Rock 'n' Roll); technical attention to the poetic line (52 Ways of Looking at a Poem, exemplified in poems such as 'Icicles Round a Tree in Dumfrieshire' her National Poetry Competition winner); and wildlife (Tigers in Red Weather).
-Three later collections, Darwin - A Life in Poems and The Mara Crossing (now updated to We Are All From Somewhere Else 2020), include prose; Learning to Make an Oud in Nazareth(2014), with its resonant last line, 'Making is our defence against the dark,' has been called a meditation on conflict and history: especially of the Abrahamic religions.
-Tidings - A Christmas Journey addressed homelessness in her local London borough.
+From 1998 to 2004, Padel's collections reflect themes of simultaneously written non-fiction: music (I'm a Man – Sex, Gods and Rock 'n' Roll); technical attention to the poetic line (52 Ways of Looking at a Poem, exemplified in poems such as "Icicles Round a Tree in Dumfrieshire" her National Poetry Competition winner); and wildlife (Tigers in Red Weather).
+Three later collections, Darwin – A Life in Poems and The Mara Crossing (now updated to We Are All From Somewhere Else 2020), include prose; Learning to Make an Oud in Nazareth (2014), with its resonant last line, "Making is our defence against the dark," has been called a meditation on conflict and history: especially of the Abrahamic religions.
+Tidings – A Christmas Journey addressed homelessness in her local London borough.
 Emerald (2018), a memoir and meditation on the poet's mother at her death, explored the alchemy of mourning and the renewing value of green.
-Her poetry biography of Beethoven, Beethoven Variations, was praised by the New York Times critic for taking him 'deeper into Beethoven than many biographies I’ve read, and her portrayal of Beethoven early on 'drifting into states that prefigured how deafness would increasingly isolate him.'
-Girl (2024) is 'A sensual exploration of female archetypes' and 'a spiritual quest through ancient mythology, mysticism, European fairytales and memory' that reminds us “there is always the question of power / and girl is a trajectory / of learning how to deal with it”.
+Her poetry biography of Beethoven, Beethoven Variations, was praised by the New York Times critic for taking him "deeper into Beethoven than many biographies I've read", and her portrayal of Beethoven early on "drifting into states that prefigured how deafness would increasingly isolate him."
+Girl (2024) is "A sensual exploration of female archetypes" and "a spiritual quest through ancient mythology, mysticism, European fairytales and memory" that reminds us "there is always the question of power / and girl is a trajectory / of learning how to deal with it".